 Each department has its own walkie talkie channel.
 The number of channels and departments vary from production to production.

 Channel 1, however, will be the main channel.
-Used primarily by the production coordinator and PAs, it’s where people call for each other and make general requests and notifications.
+Used primarily by the production coordinator and PAs, this is where people call for each other and make general requests and notifications.

 To switch walkie talkie channels, call for someone to “Switch to 2.”
-The receiver will respond: “Copy, switching to 2.”
+The receiver will respond: “Copy, switching to 2” and then "On 2" after they switch.
 Then, chat normally.

 When you’re finished, call: “Back to 1.”
 The receiver should respond “Copy, switching back to 1.”
 And voila.